T2 (tea products company): Awards and recognition

-Book Writer

-In 2015, Shearer published T2: the book, which discusses the company's history, profiles different types of tea, and recommends tea cups and brewing techniques.
+In 2015, Shearer published T2: The Book, which discusses the company's history, profiles different types of tea, and recommends tea cups and brewing techniques.
 Kristen Droesch's February 2016 book review in Library Journal highlights the artistic details of T2's design, stating that it is "more than just an advertisement for T2".

-T2: the book was designed by Evi O and was a category winner for the Australian Book Designers Association's Best Designed Fully-illustrated Book under $50 in 2016.
+T2: The Book was designed by Evi O and was a category winner for the Australian Book Designers Association's Best Designed Fully-illustrated Book under $50 in 2016.